-Uncut exclusive: The Beatles get back to Let It Be | UNCUT
+Paul McCartney on Let It Be: "All Beatles things are good, period" | UNCUT

 The fractious recording of the supposedly back-to-basics album was originally captured by filmmaker Michael Lindsay-Hogg for the documentary of the same name, concluding with that triumphant rooftop gig on the roof of No 3, Savile Row on January 30, 1969.
 Now, acclaimed director Peter Jackson has returned to the footage to construct a new documentary, Get Back, shedding fresh light on the whole affair.

-Certainly it’s not a period the band have previously entered into with much enthusiasm.
-Speaking to Uncut in 2015 about Let It Be’s upcoming anniversary, Ringo Starr was not optimistic about any surviving Beatle celebrating the original film.
-“I thought it was a lot one-sided,” he said in previously unpublished material.
-But would it come out again?
-“Nobody’s talking about it right now, I can tell you that,” he concluded with not much enthusiasm.
+As the film continues, the concluding rooftop concert breaks this domesticated mood for a return to raw and instinctive interaction – much as they hoped would be the effect of the whole project.
+At the end of their 42-minute set, Lennon jokes to the small roof congregation, “I hope we passed the audition”, which of course is pretty funny.
+But for the project to succeed at all, it did require The Beatles to unlearn much of their professional judgement and allow it to be overruled by naïveté and enthusiasm of their earliest, auditioning, days.

-And yet due to be released in only a couple of months is a celebratory new archive documentary by Peter Jackson, called The Beatles: Get Back.
-Ringo’s seen chunks of it on Peter Jackson’s iPad and says it contains “joy”.
-So what is it that the filmmaker has discovered?
-And why are The Beatles happy for him to dig it all up again now?
+“They never had an exact plan,” says Peter Jackson.
+“Which is one of the entertaining things you see in the footage.”

-For the answers to these questions and more, pick up the August 2020 issue of Uncut – click here for full details of what else is in the issue and details of how to buy.
+For much more from Paul, Ringo, Michael Lindsay-Hogg and Peter Jackson, pick up the August 2020 issue of Uncut – click here for full details of what else is in the issue and details of how to buy.